Tips for purchasing call centre headsets

 Though seemingly insignificant in comparison to other greater influences on customer experience, the humble headset plays a pivotal role in delivering the highest level of customer service, positively impacting your customer experience.

-After all, your call centre agents are attached to one for their entire shift.
+After all, your call centre agents are attached to one for their entire shift whether they are working in the office or embracing the new world of remote working (or perhaps a combination of both).

 And you already know the link between employee engagement and customer satisfaction right?